UKPLab/emnlp2017-bilstm-cnn-crf/README.md

 Solution: Use Theano as backend or don't use character based representations using CNN (parameter: charEmbeddings).

-It would be highly appriated if someone could port the code (the CRF-layer) to Keras 2.x and Tensorflow 1.x.
+It would be highly appreciated if someone could port the code (the CRF-layer) to Keras 2.x and Tensorflow 1.x.

 ## Setup with virtual environment